Outlast Technologies

 Outlast Technologies, commonly referred to as Outlast, develops and sells phase change materials (PCMs) in the United States and internationally.
 Outlast offers Thermocules, a microencapsulated phase change materials, which are incorporated into fabrics and fibers for absorbing, storing, and releasing excess heat.
 The company’s products comprise temperature regulating textiles, fabrics, fibers, and knits.
 Its products are used in outdoor sports, bedding, apparel, and footwear applications, as well as home furnishings, packaging, military, and medical markets.
 Outlast Technologies was inducted into the Space Technology Hall of Fame in 2005 and became a Certified Space Technology in 2003.
 The company was formerly known as Gateway Technologies, Inc. and changed its name to Outlast Technologies, Inc. in 1997.
 Outlast Technologies, Inc. was founded in 1990 and is headquartered in Boulder, Colorado, US with operations in Heidenheim, Germany; and Tokyo, Japan.

-Application Methods
+Application methods

 There are three main application methods of phase change material incorporation: matrix infusion coating, in-fiber, and coating.

-Matrix Infusion Coating
+Matrix infusion coating

 PCM Thermocules are finely printed onto flat fabric for next to skin products.
 Matrix infusion coating allows for an unchanged hand, drape, and wick.

-In-Fiber
+In-fiber

 Acrylic, viscose, or polyester fibers are melt-spun with Thermocule PCM to achieve fiber embedded with PCM.
 This fiber is then spun into yarns then into fabrics or finished products.
 In-fiber is used for next to skin products.